aaronlrv/to-do-list/README.md

 ## How to Use

-Use the Github pages environment and view the latest deployment of the project (Note: If it gets stuck on computer turn feel free to refresh the page!)
+Use the Github pages environment and view the latest deployment of the project or use this live repo link https://aaronlrv.github.io/to-do-list/

 ## Tech/ Framework Used
 <p align="left">